 The NUJ will review plans for committee meetings daily.

 The NUJ is suspending reps’ training until the end of May.
 We will update you when the situation changes.
-The union is exploring online options and we’ll update you when we have more news.
-This is also the case with the NUJ's professional development courses and the Federation of Entertainment Union (FEU) professional development workshops.
+The union is exploring online options and will update you when we have more news.

 - Wash your hands properly and often.